M. Ashraful Haq

 Mohammad Ashraful Haque NBP, NUP, BCGM, ndc, afwc, psc is a retired admiral of the Bangladesh Navy.
 He served as the assistant chief of naval staff (operations).
 Prior to that, he served as director general of the Bangladesh Coast Guard.
-Before that, he was the commander of Khulna Naval Area.
+Before that, he was the commander of the Khulna Naval Area.

 Early life and education

 Haq was born on 1 March 1965.
-After successfully completing SSC & HSC he joined Bangladesh Naval Academy on 15 October 1982 and got commissioned in Executive Branch on 15 April 1985.
-He is a graduate of Mirpur Staff college & National Defence College.
+After successfully completing SSC and HSC, he joined Bangladesh Naval Academy on 15 October 1982 and got commissioned in the Executive Branch on 15 April 1985.
+He is a graduate of Mirpur Staff College & National Defence College.
 He completed his post graduate from National Defense College, Delhi, India.

 Career

 Haq served as the serjeant-at-arms of the Bangladesh Parliament while he was commodore.
-He was managing director of Dockyard and Engineering Works Ltd and also served as commander of Bangladesh Navy Fleet.
-He has gone to retirement on 28 February, 2023.
+He was managing director of Dockyard and Engineering Works Ltd and also served as commander of the Bangladesh Navy Fleet.
+He retired on 28 February 2023.

 Personal life

-Rear admiral Haq is married to Mrs. Farzana Kabir and they have a daughter.
+Haq is married to Farzana Kabir, and they have a daughter.